 It is described in this document :).

 If you care about distrowars, or think 'Debian is dirty', then YunoHost is not for you.

 YunoHost is aimed at non-tech people who just want their server to work.
 Debian has its flaws, but it's (one of?) the most widely known and used distribution for servers.
 It's stable.
 Most self-hosted software are one way or another compatible with Debian.
 It's easily hackable by anybody who's been doing a bit of CLI on their personal Ubuntu/Mint computer.
 There is no killer feature in other distributions that makes it relevant for YunoHost to switch or port to it.

 If this does not convince you, there are other projects running on other distributions or with different philosophies.

-Turns out, YunoHost apps packaging holds a subtly different purpose than traditional packaging like .deb.
-Debian packages fulfill the low-level purpose of installing files, commands, programs and services on the system.
+.deb), which hold a different purpose.
+Traditional package managers are meant to install low-level purpose of installing files, commands, programs and services on the system.
 It is often your duty to configure them properly, simply because there is no standard server setup.
 Typically, web apps requires a lot of configuration because they rely on a web server and a database (and the single sign-on).

-YunoHost manipulates high-level abstractions (apps, domains, users...) and defines a standard setup (NGINX, Postfix, Metronome, SSOwat...) and, because of this, can handle the configuration for the user.
+YunoHost manages high-level abstractions (apps, domains, users...) and defines a standard setup (NGINX, Postfix, Metronome, SSOwat...) and, because of this, can handle the configuration for the user.